p-well/json_pretty_print/README.md

 The purpose if this script is to make pretty print of JSON data.

-Data is stored in <i>.json</i> file and you need to specify a path to this file in your system as an argument <br />
-when running script.
+Data is stored in <i>.json</i> file and you need to specify a path to this file in your system as an argument when running script.

 Pavel Kadantsev, 2018. <br/>